The Homesteads, Texas

 The Homesteads is an unincorporated community and census-designated place (CDP) in Johnson County, Texas, United States.
 It was first listed as a CDP prior to the 2020 census.

-It is in the northeast part of the county, 7 mi northeast of Alvarado, 14 mi west of Midlothian, 8 mi south-southwest of Mansfield, and 13 mi southeast of Burleson.
+It is in the northeastern part of the county, 7 mi northeast of Alvarado, 14 mi west of Midlothian, 8 mi south-southwest of Mansfield, and 13 mi southeast of Burleson.
 Downtown Fort Worth is 25 mi to the north-northwest.

+Demographics

+The Homesteads irst appeared as a census designated place in the 2020 U.S. census.